someparty/someparty/source/articles/2018-10-07-ghosts-and-flowers.html.markdown

 [Listen: Negative Rage - *2017-2018 Suckin* @ Bandcamp](http://negativerage.bandcamp.com/album/2017-2018-suckin "#")

-Ross Miller of [The Dirty Nil](https://thedirtynil.bandcamp.com/) and [SIDEMAN](https://sidemanhc.bandcamp.com/) shared a surprise EP last week under his hardcore guise of[Blue](https://itcantallbeblue.bandcamp.com/).
+Ross Miller of [The Dirty Nil](https://thedirtynil.bandcamp.com/) and [SIDEMAN](https://sidemanhc.bandcamp.com/) shared a surprise EP last week under his hardcore guise of [Blue](https://itcantallbeblue.bandcamp.com/).
 The five-song release, titled *Positive Attitude*, was recorded this past August by Nick Giammarco (of Welland's [Canyon Carvers](https://canyoncarvers.bandcamp.com/)) and Justis Krar (sometimes-[Single Mothers](https://singlemothersband.bandcamp.com/) member and the other glorious half of SIDEMAN).
 Miller plays every instrument on the lightning-quick record, with Giammarco throwing in some backing shouts on the track "Feelin' Blue."

 The Nil are, of course, supporting the high-profile recent release of *Master Volume*, their massive sophomore LP and Miller's first with the band.